DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

-We note that a sender may send multiple messages without receiving a response.
+A sender may send multiple messages without receiving a response.
 The receiver calls $\phrecvproc$ repeatedly to receive all messages ($n_r$ increases every time).
-Participants keep track of the message counters $n_s, n_r$ for each pair of keys $(\jourSK_S, \jourPK_R)$ and $(\jourSK_R, \jourPK_S)$ respectively to ensure they derive the correct addresses and decryption keys.
+To ensure that the participants derive the correct addresses and decryption keys, participants keep track of the message counters $n_s, n_r$ for each pair of keys $(\jourSK_S, \jourPK_R)$ and $(\jourSK_R, \jourPK_S)$, respectively.